-Lima's best restaurants
+11 best restaurants in Lima, Peru

 This is the highly rated locale of Pedro Miguel Schiaffino, a chef particularly known for his use of exotic ingredients from the Amazon.

-Malabar is also home to a bar that's been ranked in the world's top 10, should you be in the mood for an aperitif before your meal.
+Malabar is also home to a bar that's previously been ranked in the world's top 10, should you be in the mood for an aperitif before your meal.

 These days Schiaffino, like Osterling, is a little more focused on satisfying his customers than garnering critical plaudits, offering "casual cuisine, with a simple spirit and the warmth of home."

-In practice that doesn't, however, mean anything less than spectacularly original fare, from smoked paiche, the largest fish in the Amazon, served with black chili sauce and yucca puree, to grilled octopus with lima beans and parmesan shavings.
+In practice that doesn't, however, mean anything less than spectacularly original fare, from duck in tucupi, served with blackberries, farofa and garden greens to Patagonian crayfish, with tomato and golf sauce

+served with chorizo sauce, tarapoto prawn, smoked pork, sweet chilis and plantain, to homemade pasta with stewed pigeons and mushrooms.

 Malabar, Av.
 Camino Real 101, San Isidro, Lima; +51 1 4405300